AnthonyThomahawk/CozyMusicPlayer/README.md

 # Installation
 To install this app, head over to the "Releases" tab of this Github repository and download the APK file. <br>
-It is not yet available on the Play store, it will be after some more features are added. <br>
-To install APK files, you must enable unknown sources for your browser in your device settings <br>
+To install APK files, you must enable unknown sources for your browser in your device settings. <br>
-**Important note** When installing, you must accept the Play Protect dialog to install (because the APK file in this repo uses an unsigned certificate)
+**Important note :** When installing, you must accept the Play Protect dialog to install (because the APK file in this repo uses an unsigned certificate).

-# Compatibility
+# Compatibility and device testing
 The app requires a device with Android 5.0 or newer.<br>
 All features have been tested on these Devices and are working :
 - Android 6 (Xperia Z2)